-- lie facing up, under the modified pull-up bar - be assisted in grabbing the bar with the palms facing toward the feet - begin with straight arms and only the heels touching the floor - pull his or her straight body toward the bar until the chin is above the elastic band (an alternate method is to require the student to raise the chin as high as the bar).
+- lie facing up under the modified pull-up bar - be assisted in grabbing the bar with the palms facing toward the feet - begin with straight arms and only the heels touching the floor - pull his or her straight body toward the bar until the chin is above the elastic band (an alternate method is to require the student to raise the chin as high as the bar).

 If the student stops to rest or fails to keep the body straight, it is a correction.
-The test ends when the student receives two corrections, and the partner will tell the student how many pull-ups were completed.
+The test ends after the second correction, and the partner will tell the student how many pull-ups were completed.